MySQL Zero-Date Import Errors: A Safer Fix for Legacy Data

 ));

--- Run the legacy import in this same connection.
+-- Run the legacy import through this same connection.

 SET SESSION sql_mode = @original_sql_mode;